can you sleep in a bedroom after painting?

 Paint Fumes

-Sleeping in a room with paint fumes that linger in the air should be avoided.
+Sleeping in a room with airborne paint fumes should be avoided.
 The most common side effects of spending time in a room with paint fumes include the following:

-Paint fumes stem from liquid ingredients evaporating into the air as soon as paint reaches room temperature.
+Paint fumes stem from liquid ingredients evaporating into the air when paint reaches room temperature.

-The reaction to liquid ingredients, most notably solvents, evaporating leads to a release of volatile organic compounds (VOCs).
+The reaction to liquid ingredients, like solvents evaporating, releases volatile organic compounds (VOCs).

 If you’ve got a pet bird in your bedroom, move it before you start painting.
 Birds’ respiratory systems are particularly susceptible to airborne toxins.